MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-security-center-antivirus.md

 ### Ensure Microsoft Defender Antivirus is enabled in the Windows Security app

-1. Open the Windows Security app by clicking the shield icon in the task bar or searching the start menu for **Defender**.
+1. Open the Windows Security app by searching the start menu for *Security*, and then selecting **Windows Security**.

 2. Select the **Virus & threat protection** tile (or the shield icon on the left menu bar).